Literature-Society-IITJ/LitSoc_Website/README.md

 # LitSoc_Website
-Website of Literature Society IIT Jodhpur.
+Website of The Literature Society, IIT Jodhpur.